Twilight of the Goddess

 ———————————

-From the poet about his photo: “Inspired by a statue of Athena in Park Sanssouci in Potsdam.
+From the poet about his photo that inspired the text (below): “[A] statue of Athena in Park Sanssouci in Potsdam.
 She is posed looking over her shoulder, and at the moment I saw the statue, she seemed to be looking at the setting sun.”
-John regularly posts his poetry—often inspired by his excellent photography—under the pseudonym “Jack Groundhog,” which you can check out on Vero here and on Bluesky here.
+John regularly posts his poetry—often inspired by his excellent photography—under the pseudonym “Jack Groundhog” here.